 This holiday season, avoid the big city crowds and long lines and do your shopping here at home!
-Sterling sparkles this year with an Old Fashioned Christmas and it officially begins on Black Friday, November 28th.
-Join us in downtown Sterling this Friday as we kick off the holiday shopping season!
+Sterling sparkles this year with an Old Fashioned Christmas throughout the holiday shopping season.

 Game boards can be picked up at participating businesses or at the Logan County Chamber of Commerce, 109 N. Front St. Customer will receive one game piece per transaction** at participating merchant beginning Nov.
 27. Game boards must be turned in to Chamber before noon on Dec.
 19, 2014.
 For additional information, call 522-5070.